Beware of the Social Media Negative and Positive Effects on Your Corporate Brand

 Social media is positive for businesses, but think twice before launching a social media campaign.

-Social media networks offer an excellent way to stay in touch with friends and build your network as well as grow your corporate brand in a positive way.
-But think twice before posting anything online because it can be viewed by anyone.
-If negative comments ARE posted by anyone – either a customer or an employee, never ignore those comments.
-Address them appropriately and your business brand and company reputation will improve.
+Social media networks offer an excellent way to stay in touch with friends.
+It is also a great way to build your network and grow your corporate brand in a positive way.
+Before you post anything online, pause and think twice.
+Never ignore comments that are posted online about you or your company.
+If the post was authored by anyone – either a customer or an employee, it will affect you.
+Address all posts appropriately and your business brand and company reputation will improve.